 Global Fight against COVID-19

-The U.S.-China Coronavirus Action Network (CAN), chaired by Florence Fang, is activating all scientific, academic, industrial, non-profit and governmental resources available from and in both countries in a coordinated effort to address the key challenges of containing the virus.
-By combining the capacities and efforts of each and every one of our networks and pooling collective resources and operations together to take decisive actions in this fight, we stand the best chance of eliminating the threat of this virus as soon as possible.
+Established in January 2020 and chaired by Florence Fang, the U.S.-China Coronavirus Action Network (CAN) activated scientific, academic, industrial, non-profit and governmental resources from both countries in a coordinated effort to address the key challenges of containing the virus.
+By combining the capacities and efforts of each and every one of our networks and pooling collective resources and operations together to take decisive actions in this fight, we stand the best chance of battling this virus and eliminating it as soon as possible.

 1. Show your support and join the network.Sign Up Now